 KEVIN L. BESPOLKA, 45, has been a director of the Company since its inception in 2003.
 He is currently a Managing Director of Old Lane Management.
-He was the Chief Financial Officer of Kidsnet, a company that provides safe Internet access for children, beginning in 2000, the year he co-founded such company.
-He worked at Merrill Lynch from 1991 to 1999, first as Global Head of Non-Dollar Bond Option Trading and European Fixed Income Proprietary Trading, then as Global Head of Foreign Exchange Options and Proprietary Trading and finally as the Global Co-Head of Debt Proprietary Trading.
-Before joining Merrill Lynch, he worked in the Debt Capital Markets Group at Morgan Stanley, from 1984 to 1991.
+From 2005 to 2006, Mr. Bespolka was Managing Director at Dresdner Kleinwort Wasserstein.
+He worked at Merrill Lynch from 1991 to 1999, first as the global head of non-dollar bond option trading and European fixed income proprietary trading, then as global head of foreign exchange options and proprietary trading and finally as the global co-head of debt proprietary trading.
+Before joining Merrill Lynch, he worked in the Debt Capital Markets Group at Morgan Stanley, structuring public and private placements of non-standard debt securities.
 Mr. Bespolka graduated magna cum laude from Swarthmore College in 1984.